meetwudi/magicmock.js/README.md

 ## Use for testing only

 magicmock was designed for testing.
-You don't want to run magicmock code in production code, neither client-side or server-side.
+You don't want to run magicmock code in production code, neither client-side nor server-side.

 ## License